duizendnegen/ember-cli-deploy-azure-blob/README.md

     ENV["azure-blob"] = {
       storageAccount: "my-storage-account",
       storageAccessKey: "my-access-key",
-      containerName: "my-container-name" // defaults to 'emberdeploy'
+      containerName: "my-container-name", // defaults to 'emberdeploy'
-    };
+      folderPrefix: "myapp" // useful if your app has a non-empty rootURL. defaults to '' };
   }